 Comparing Emergency Strategies to Halt a Foreclosure

-This table gives you a snapshot of what to expect from each approach.
+The table provides an overview of each method’s expected results.
 The best choice really hinges on your specific financial situation, how much time you have, and whether you ultimately want to keep the house.

 Using Bankruptcy’s “Automatic Stay” to Your Advantage